the-teachingRSE-project/competencies/competencies.md

 these RSEs have experience in working with legacy code, and are competent in the application of software stacks that are no longer part of the general curricula (e.g., \gls{COBOL} or \gls{Fortran}).
-Adaption of existing, large-scale codebases to evolving dependencies (\gls{LIBS}) or changing hardware (\ac{HPC}; see the HPC-RSE point below) may require mastery of in refactoring techniques and in the usage of specialized code transformation tools.
+Adaption of existing, large-scale codebases to evolving dependencies (\gls{LIBS}) or changing hardware (\ac{HPC}; see the HPC-RSE point below) may require mastery in refactoring techniques and in the usage of specialised code transformation tools.

 #### HPC-RSE